-- 1. To receive the Directors' Report and audited Financial Statements for the year ended 30 November 2023. - 2.
-To approve the Directors' Remuneration Report for the year ended 30 November 2023. - 3.
-To approve a final dividend in respect of the year ended 30 November 2023 of 1.10p per Ordinary Share of 10p each in the capital of the Company (Ordinary Shares) for payment on 3 May 2024 to Shareholders on the register at the close of business on 22 March 2024. - 4.
-To re-elect Graham Miller as a Director. - 5.
-To re-elect Gordon Humphries as a Director. - 6.
-To elect Jane Stewart as a Director. - 7.
+- 1. To receive the Directors' Report and audited Financial Statements for the year ended 29 February 2024. - 2.
+To receive the Directors' Remuneration Report for the year ended 29 February 2024. - 3.
+To approve a final dividend of 1.15p per Ordinary Share in respect of the year ended 29 February 2024. - 4.
+To re-elect John Pocock as a Director. - 5.
+To re-elect Alison Fielding as a Director. - 6.
+To re-elect Andrew Harrington as a Director. - 7.
 To re-appoint Johnston Carmichael LLP as Auditor. - 8.
 To authorise the Directors to fix the remuneration of the Auditor. - 9.
-That the Directors be and are hereby generally and unconditionally authorised under Section 551 of the Companies Act 2006 (the Act) to exercise all the powers of the Company to allot Ordinary Shares, or grant rights to subscribe for or convert any security into Ordinary Shares, up to an aggregate nominal amount of £2,018,429 (equivalent to 20,184,290 Ordinary Shares or 10% of the total issued share capital as at 7 March 2024) provided that this authority shall expire at the conclusion of the next AGM of the Company or on the expiry of 15 months from the passing of this Resolution, whichever is the first to occur, and so that the Company may before such expiry, make an offer or agreement which would or might require relevant securities to be allotted after such expiry and the Directors may allot relevant securities in pursuance of such offer or agreement as if the authority conferred had not expired.
+That the Directors be and are hereby generally and unconditionally authorised under Section 551 of the Companies Act 2006 (the Act) to exercise all the powers of the Company to allot Ordinary Shares, or grant rights to subscribe for or convert any security into Ordinary Shares, up to an aggregate nominal amount of £1,612,385 provided that this authority shall expire at the conclusion of the next AGM of the Company or on the expiry of 15 months from the passing of this Resolution, whichever is the first to occur, and so that the Company may before such expiry, make an offer or agreement that would or might require relevant securities to be allotted after such expiry and the Directors may allot relevant securities in pursuance of such offer or agreements as if the authority conferred had not expired.